 7. What type of services does the Ayre Clinic offer?

--We are a full service integrative oncology clinic that includes medical cancer care using Insulin Potentiation Therapy to enhance our chemotherapy regimens, as well as services such as IV vitamin C. We also have providers that specialize in nutrition, naturopathic medicine, acupuncture, lymphatic therapy, psychotherapy, and more.
+-We are a full service integrative oncology clinic that includes medical cancer care using Insulin Potentiation Therapy to enhance our chemotherapy regimens, as well as services such as IV vitamin C, and Mistletoe.
+We also have providers that specialize in nutrition, naturopathic medicine, acupuncture, lymphatic therapy, psychotherapy, and more.
 More info for The Ayre Clinic for Contemporary Medicine is found HERE.

 8. What if I already beat cancer, how can you help?

 -First of all, you are awesome!
 But there is still a lot of work we can do.
 There is still a lot of diet, nutrition, and lifestyle work we can do to reduce your risk of cancer returning, as well as support your body with any lingering side effects you may have from the conventional treatments you received.
 (Gut disruption and digestive issues, loss of hair, neuropathy, lymphedema, etc.).
 We also offer circulating tumor cell (CTC) and tumor marker testing and monitoring to detect possible reoccurances ASAP and many months ahead of standard imaging, making them easier to treat should they occur.
 You can order CTC testing here